SijieZhuo/SensorDataViewer/README.md

 - GSR signal
 - Accelerometer signal(3 sets of data, x, y, z).

-This application uses the official Shimmer API the manufactuer provided.
-It is used to connect the decive to PC (via bluetooth), and configurate the shimmer device, and tranfer the data to PC.
+This application uses the official Shimmer API the manufacturer provided.
+It is used to connect the device to the PC (via Bluetooth), and configurate the shimmer device, and transfer the data to the PC.

 ### Android phone
 The Android phone collects the data via an app, which can be found in the link: